hasura/graphql-engine/docs/graphql/manual/how-it-works/metadata-schema.rst

 .. meta::
    :description: User's manual for how the Hasura metadata catalogue works
-   :keywords: hasura, docs, metadata catalogue
+   :keywords: hasura, docs, metadata catalogue, how it works

 .. _hasura_metadata_schema: